mherradon01/lnreader-pwa/MIGRATION.md

-# Android to Web/PWA Migration Guide
+# LNReader PWA - Technical Overview

 ## Overview

-This document describes the migration of the LNReader Android app to a Progressive Web App (PWA) that can run in web browsers and be installed on devices.
+This document describes the technical implementation of the LNReader Progressive Web App.

+**Last Updated:** January 6, 2026

+**Status:** Production-ready - Core features fully functional.

 ## What Has Been Implemented